saciestudio/courses-intro-portfolio-analysis/scripts/chapter3_script.md

 ***

 We further stack the returns of each asset in a column-vector $R$.
-The is now a vector of random variables, and thus called a random vector.
+This return vector is now a vector of random variables, and thus called a random vector.
 Its expected value mu is the vector of expected returns of each of the assets.

 ***

-Because it is a vector of returns, its variance is not one number, but a table, called the covariance matrix.
+Because it is a vector of returns, its variance is not one number, but a table of N rows and N colums.
+This table is called the covariance matrix.
 The elements on the diagonal are the variances of each of the returns.

 ***